rothlab/tileseqMave/README.md

 The `--srOverride`, `-w`, `-o`, `-p`, and `-l`, options operate as before (see [above](#joining-variant-counts-and-computing-marginal-frequencies)).
 However, you will notice that instead of the generic input argument of previous modules, this module distinguishes between two different inputs: `-c` for the `mut_counts` folder and `-s` for the `_scores` folder.

-The `runSelectionQC.R` module will write its output as PDF files into the same `_QC` that was previously used by the library QC module.
-Using the helper tool `condenseQC.R` the individual files can be condensed into a single printer-friendly PDF document.
+The `runSelectionQC` module will write its output as PDF files into the same `_QC` that was previously used by the library QC module.
+Using the helper tool `condenseQC` the individual files can be condensed into a single printer-friendly PDF document.
 The output will contain the following diagnostic plots:

   * Replicate correlation: These plots are related to the replicate correlation plots found in the library QC output, but the differ from them in a number of important ways.
 Firstly, they are subject to the filters enacted by the enrichment step and can thus serve as a means to gauge the effect of filtering on the correlation when comparing them to their counterparts from the library QC step.
 Secondly, you will find not only the replicate correlation at the level of nonselect reads, but also another plot that compares replicates at a hypothetical log(φ) enrichment level.
 This simulates what the agreement between log(φ) scores would be if replicates had been treated separately from one another.
 It is important to remember that this is a **hypothetical** scenario, as the actual process underlying the enrichment procedure combines replicates early on to work with their means and standard deviations instead.
   * log(φ) bias plots: These plots show for each region of the gene the direction of any detected bias within synonymous and nonsense variants with respect to their underlying read frequencies.
 This helps inform the way in which bias correction was enacted by the enrichment method to produce the final BCE values.